 The 10 Best Reading Magnifiers

-This wiki has been updated 38 times since it was first published in October of 2015.
+This wiki has been updated 39 times since it was first published in October of 2015.
 Due to so called "middle-aged" presbyopia, most people will need some help reading small print at some point in their lives.
 If you would rather not wear glasses, these magnifiers can come in handy for brief periods.
 They can be quite useful for hobbyists, like coin and stamp collectors, and can help to reduce eyestrain when enjoying a newspaper or magazine article printed in a small font.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes